 A website selling children's apparel needs to have bright colors and some animation.
-But a website selling vitamins to the same children probably needs a mellow design, along with video testimonials by concerned mothers.
+But a website selling vitamins to the same children needs a mellower design, along with video testimonials by concerned mothers.
 A website that targets co-curricular educational products to the same set of customers will probably need an entirely different approach -- one that lists the credentials of the seller.

 The case is clear: the same customers prefer a different purchase atmosphere depending upon the product that they are purchasing.
 This premise supports the need for a specialist website for different categories of products.

 A Specialist Website for Each Occasion, Ticket-Size, Purchase Volume